prysmaticlabs/prysm/README.md

 # Sharding Instructions

-To get started with running the project, follow the instructions to initialize your own private Ethereum blockchain and geth node, as they will be required to run before you can begin running out system
+To get started with running the project, follow the instructions to initialize your own private Ethereum blockchain and geth node, as they will be required to run before you can begin running our system

 ## Running a Local Geth Node